RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-clusters.md

       username: GHij56789
     kind: Secret
     metadata:
-      name: rec1
+      name: rec3
     type: Opaque
     ```

-1. Add the username and password to the new secret for that REC and namespace.
+1. Create a secret for the new participating cluster named `redis-enterprise-<rerc>` and add the username and password.

-    This example shows the collected secrets file (`all-rec-secrets.yaml`) for `rec1` in namespace `ns1` and `rec2` in namespace `ns2`.
+    The example below shows a secret file for a remote cluster named `rerc3` .

     ```yaml
     apiVersion: v1